 Vitamin K Rich Foods

-Collards, spinach and dark salad greens are the highest food sources, with broccoli, Brussels sprouts, cabbage and bib lettuce containing moderate amounts.
+Collards, spinach and dark salad greens are the highest food sources of vitamin K, with broccoli, Brussels sprouts, cabbage and bib lettuce containing moderate amounts.

 Plant oils (soybean, canola, olive, corn) and margarine are also good sources.
 Can you imagine sautéing collard greens or spinach in canola oil?